-Learn to Code at SF State is a guided introduction to building web applications and is targeted specifically to non-technical students.
-During the workshops, instructor Joe Wadcan will teach students to better understand the tools, processes, and lingo of today’s web development world.
+Learn to Code is a guided introduction to building web applications targeted specifically to nontechnical students and business professionals.
+Increasingly, jobs at technology driven companies require everyone to understand the basics of how web applications work.

 Where: SF State Downtown Campus, 835 Market Street, 5th Floor, San Francisco, CA 94103

 During this workshop, students will better understand the tools, processes, and lingo of today’s web development world.
 Each session will be devoted to a new topic, with the majority of the time dedicated to coding in-class.
 Using the popular Ruby language, students will build a barebones Twitter application by following stepbystep guides (don't worry we go slow).
 There is no homework or outside time required, but students should expect to be fully engaged for each 2 hour session.

 The workshop is aimed to give students a real advantage in the job market, by giving you the tools and knowledge to better interact with your technical colleagues.
 Learn to Code at SF State is also the perfect starting point for entrepreneurs who want to build their own ideas on the web.

 The workshop is very hands-on, as students will learn (by doing):

 ∙ Which languages are used, and why